New York Wage and Hour Attorney

 - Allowances taken as part of the minimum wage, such as tips and meals, and lodging deductions

-Under the law, the employee must receive their notice in English and the employee’s primary language.
-This dual-language requirement ensures that all employees, regardless of their linguistic background, are fully informed of their rights and wages from the onset of employment.
-By enforcing these measures, New York strives to uphold worker rights and diminish wage theft scenarios.
+Under this law, employees must receive their notice in both English and their primary language.
+This ensures that all workers, regardless of their language background, are fully informed of their earnings and rights at the start of employment.
+By enforcing these measures, New York aims to protect workers' pay and limit wage theft statewide.

 Filing a Wage Complaint in New York